Getting Started with Pocket for Android

 Installing Pocket on your Android Device

 If you’ve never used Pocket before, you’ll need to create an account.
-Open the app, then tap Sign up with Email.
+Open the app and choose your preferred signup option.

 If you are having trouble logging into Pocket, here’s what you can do: